physical-computation/Sesame/README.md

 ```

 ## How We Use GitHub to Track the Construction
-We created an "Issue" for each step of the assembly process and we used Issue Labels to tag the steps with information such as whether a setp is relevant to a sensor component integration.
+We created an "Issue" for each step of the assembly process and we used Issue Labels to tag the steps with information such as whether a step is relevant to a sensor component integration.

-## How We Use GitHub to Track Measurements and Prints
-We created an "Issue Tamplate" to make it easy to initiate a new experiment using the system and to fill in detail about a print and measurement.
-The `Sesame-logger` tool initiates a print in the SLS machine and at the same time also automatically creates a new GitHub repository to contain the sensor data that results from the print.

 ## Assembly
 The GitHub issues tagged `Mechanical Assembly` contain both instructions for assembly as well as pictures of our actual assembly work.
 The picture below is a collage of some of the assembly step pictures.

 <img width="1184" alt="sesame-assembly" src="https://user-images.githubusercontent.com/86417/56277494-5bd19e00-60fc-11e9-9604-13b1446db845.png">

+## How We Use GitHub to Track Measurements and Prints
+We created an "Issue Tamplate" to make it easy to initiate a new experiment using the system and to fill in detail about a print and measurement.
+The `Sesame-logger` tool initiates a print in the SLS machine and at the same time also automatically creates a new GitHub repository to contain the sensor data that results from the print.

 ## Operation
 <img width="1050" alt="sesame-spectrometer-and-external-sensor" src="https://user-images.githubusercontent.com/86417/56277491-5bd19e00-60fc-11e9-8bce-bfee81975c8c.png">